About Us, In Brief

 This means looking first to our garden and woods for nourishment, medicine and warmth, and then moving out to my community, then bio region, and so on.

 Hand tools help me provide for some of these needs in an ecologically friendly way.

 They help me bring in food from our garden and orchard to our table and pantry; and wood from our forest into our home for warmth (and someday soon for cooking and heating water!)

 This is a big part of why I value good hand tools so much.
 Not only are they a way for us to connect and interact with the natural world around us, but they have so much potential to help us feed and nourish ourselves.

-I hope that the tools here will serve you as well, and that they will be an important part of your own nourishment, and the regeneration of our abundant and productive landscapes.
+I hope that the tools and information here will serve you well, and that they will be an important part of your own nourishment, and the regeneration of our abundant and productive landscapes.